Iseeumhmm/AuanaDigital/README.md

 # AUANA Digital

-This site is built on React-Static
+This site is built with React-Static